agc234/computer-vision/README.md

 - Stereo Reconstruction
 - Direct Linear Transform

+In additon, we use machinelearning algorithms for reinforcement learning, such as DQN and Q-learning.
+- CartPole DQN
+- Q-learning Maze Game

 Linear Algebra Folders:
 - The **Least Squares** folder applies Least Squares Estimation on an image with a gradient to estimate the gradient function and remove it.
 - The **Forward Facing Perspective** folder attempts to produce the forward facing perspective of angled rectangular faces using 4 points.
 Demonstrates the use of a Homography.